transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This Class is the validator for NarrativeContentItem
+This Class is the validator for EligibilityCriterion

 <a name='T-TransCelerate-SDR-RuleEngineV2-EncounterValidator'></a>
 ## EncounterValidator `type`